jp2321/dl4cv_dev/chapters/chapter4.md

 <opt text="The network trains fastest with batch normalization">

-This is not correct either.
+This is not the correct answer

 </opt>

 <opt text="The network trains faster when the batch size the dataset size">

-This is not correct either.
+This is not the correct answer.
 Even in this small example, the computer goes Out of memory (OOM)

 </opt>